rmondion/rmondion/README.md

 - 👋 Hi, I’m @rmondion
 - 👀 I’m interested in Technology,IT,Education,Neuroscience, Cooking,Running
-- 🌱 I’m currently learning many things
+- 🌱 I’m currently learning many technology staff and how to be a good father :)
-- 💞️ I’m looking to collaborate on the any project the free time is allowing me to
+- 💞️ I’m looking to collaborate on any project the free time is allowing me to do
 - 📫 How to reach me you can read me and check my profile in https://www.boot-r.com

 <!---